avigyan/RealTime-FacialEmotionRecognition-from-Webcam-using-DeepLearning/README.md

 ﻿AUTHOR: AVIGYAN SINHA

-This project contains the VGGnet architecture of Deep-learning in fer2013 dataset
+This project uses a modified VGGnet architecture of deep learning and applies it to the fer2013 dataset

 The Fer2013:
 The Kaggle Emotion and Facial Expression Recognition challenge training dataset consists of 28,709 images, each of which are 48×48 grayscale images.
 The faces have been